 But let’s be real here — there was never really any doubt that the Onewheel Plus would be fun to ride.
 Before I even set foot on the thing in Vegas, I knew it was going to be a blast.
 Riding it around at CES confirmed those suspicions, but after a couple hours of zipping it around the smooth, level sidewalks of the Las Vegas strip, I couldn’t help but wonder how the Plus would hold up in less-than-ideal conditions.
 So when Future Motion shipped one to Digital Trends HQ in Portland, I finally got a chance to give it a true test.

 Portland (and the Pacific Northwest in general) is a rough place for rideable tech — particularly electric skateboards.
-We’ve got big hills, light rail tracks that run through downtown, gravelly uneven pavement, and a ridiculous amount of rain — which means puddles and slippery sidewalks.
+We’ve got big hills, light rail tracks that crisscross downtown, gravelly uneven pavement, and a ridiculous amount of rain — which means puddles and slippery sidewalks.
 Most boards can’t handle that stuff very well, which is why you don’t see a lot of people riding skateboards to work around here.
 Sure, they’re great for sunny summer days, but commuting on a drizzly October morning?
 I’ll take my bike.

 To put the Onewheel Plus to the test, I decided to use it as my main means of transportation for a week.
 No car, no bike, no skateboard.
 If I needed to go somewhere, I would rely on the Onewheel and public transportation, rain or shine.
 If it could handle that, it could handle anything.